-Bush Stadium in Indianapolis, Indiana was home to Minor League Baseball’s Indianapolis Indians from the time it was built in the 1930s until 1997 when it was turned into a dirt track and renamed 16th Street Speedway and subsequently abandoned.
-It went by other names such as Perry Field and Victory Field before becoming Bush Stadium, named after Major League Baseball player Donnie Bush.
+Bush Stadium in Indianapolis, Indiana, USA was home to Minor League Baseball’s Indianapolis Indians from the time it was built in the 1930s until 1997 when it was turned into a dirt track and renamed 16th Street Speedway.
+After falling into a state of abandonment for a number of years, the stadium was converted into lofts and now goes by the name of Stadium Lofts & Flats.

-Demolition on Bush Stadium began in March 2012 in order to make way for an apartment complex.
+In 2011, a plan was passed to turn the stadium into an apartment complex and demolition on Bush Stadium began in March 2012.
 The design of the new apartments keeps much of the original stadium infrastructure and actually keeps the baseball diamond in the design.
-In fact, the apartment buildings are even being built in the same shape of the old stadium so it now looks like it did when in use as a baseball stadium which you must admit, would be an interesting place to live.
+Much of the exterior facade was retained.
+In fact, the apartment buildings are even being built in the same shape as the old stadium so it now looks very much like it did when in use as a ballpark.

 Like the rollercoasters which were salvaged after Six Flags New Orleans was abandoned, some of the old Bush Stadium was salvaged and reused, notably the seats.
 The folding orange and yellow bucket seats were used at bus stops by IndyGo, as well as community and park facilities throughout the city.